Last modified on 04 July 2023 03:04 PM

-- Move to the topic area where you wish to add content (the week, unit, etc.) and click on the Add an Activity or Resource button.
+- Select the topic area where you wish to add content (the week, unit, etc.) and click on the Add an activity or resource link.

 - "Name" is required.
 Make this as meaningful as possible for your students.